 Step 1 - Measure the Backsplash

 Measure the area to be tiled in square feet.
 Then decide on the tile you will use.
-Be sure to buy extra tile for tiles you will need to cut and to replace any tiles that get damaged during installation.
+Be sure to buy extra tiles since you will need to cut and to replace any tiles that get damaged during installation.

 Step 2 - Dry Fit the Tiles

 Lay the tiles out on the floor or large table to see how they will fit on the backsplash.
-Note where you want to start and finish and if you will cut the tiles at the top or bottom or both.
+Note where you want to start and finish and if you will cut the tiles at the top, bottom, or both.